tweag/nickel/notes/overriding.md

 - **order-dependency**: The result is order-dependent.
 Applying both `self:
   super: {a = super.a + 1}` and `self: super: {a = super.a / 2}` can give two
   different results depending on which one is the first layer.
-This also means that overrides must be regrouped by overlays, which is not necessarily the most logical structure.
+This also means that overrides must be regrouped by layers, which is not necessarily the most logical structure.
 - ~~**(NEST)**~~ Overriding nested fields is still clumsy:
    ```nix
    self: super: { lib = (super.lib or {}) // { firefoxVersion = ...; }; }